lexibank/kraftchadic/README.md

-# CLDF dataset derived from Kraft's "Chadic Wordlists", from 1981
+# CLDF dataset derived from Kraft's "Chadic Wordlists" from 1981

 Cite the source dataset as